-The Slavic Reference Service staff will be available to assist you with technology related issues.
-Do not hesitate to contact us at: email@example.com
+The Slavic Reference Service staff will be available to assist you with any queries.
+Do not hesitate to contact us at email@example.com.

 In August of 2011, the Slavic, Asian, Africana, and the Latin American and Caribbean departmental libraries were consolidated into the International and Area Studies (IAS) Library.
 But aside from that, the Slavic Reference Service, Acquisitions, and Cataloging staff continue to work, collaborate, and communicate with each other to create an ideal research space for SRL participants.
 All of the services associated with the Summer Research Laboratory for the last forty years are still in place.
 Throughout your stay, the Slavic Reference Staff are ready to assist you with research inquiries, to verify citations, to locate materials and holding institutions, to use research technologies, library access and policies, and with bibliographic sources.